coderSYL/leetcode/README.md

 * folder ended with number means, the range of the exercises.
 * folder ended with "offer" means the series 《剑指offer》.
 * folder **week competiton** is to record my answer to the exercises in leetcode competition
+* folder interview includes the exercises with tag "面试"

 ---------------------------------------------------